 The Woman Who Owned The Shadows is another historical fiction on the list, written by Paila Gunn Allen in 1983 and is 213 pages long.

-This book is about Ephaine, who is vulnerable as her husband is dead and she cannot take care of her children.
-She leaves for San Francisco, where she makes herself strong enough to not rely on men anymore.
+This book is about Ephaine, who is vulnerable as her husband is dead and is unable to take care of her children.
+That’s when she decides to move towards San Francisco, where she makes herself strong enough to not rely on men anymore.

 This novel is mainly for the native American women who struggle to discover their identity and role in this diverse society.